-6. Note to Financial Instruments
+6. Notes to Financial Instruments

-(1) Notes to financial instruments
+(1) Note to financial instruments

 Kyocera refrains from making any speculative transactions and always maintains a high level of capital liquidity to ensure the utmost stability in its fund management.
 Operating receivables such as notes receivable and accounts receivable are exposed to customer credit risk.
 Kyocera seeks to reduce this risk in accordance with its credit management policies.
-Kyocera is exposed to market risk, including interest rates and equity prices.
+Kyocera is exposed to market risk, including rate of exchange, interest rates and equity prices.
 In order to hedge against these risks, Kyocera uses derivative financial instruments.
 Kyocera does not hold or issue derivative financial instruments for trading purposes.
 Kyocera mainly enters into foreign currency forward contracts and interest rate swaps.
 Kyocera regularly assesses these market risks based on policies and procedures established to protect against the adverse effects of these risks and other potential exposures, primarily by reference to the market value of financial instruments.
-Kyocera has equity and debt instruments.
-Kyocera is currently a major shareholder of KDDI Corporation.
-As of March 31, 2021, the fair value of the shares of KDDI Corporation of which Kyocera owns was 1,137,651 million yen.
+Kyocera holds equity and debt instruments.
+The majority of these investments consist of KDDI stock, which had a fair value of 1,342,059 million yen as of March 31, 2022.